Onestroke1/Sentiment-Analysis-Web-App/README.md

 The main code for this project is provided in the `SageMaker Project.ipynb` notebook file.
 Additional supporting files are also provided in the additional folders.

 ## Data
-The dataset consists of 25,000 movie reviews provide by the Internet Movie Data Base [IMDB](http://ai.stanford.edu/~amaas/data/sentiment/).
+The dataset consists of 25,000 movie reviews provide by the Internet Movie Database [IMDb](http://ai.stanford.edu/~amaas/data/sentiment/).

 ## Run
 Simply launch a Jupyter Notebook instance using AWS' SageMaker and clone this Git repository `https://github.com/Onestroke1/Sentiment-Analysis-Website.git`.